Preface to “Stories of Geniuses” (Tentative Draft)

 As mentioned above, their educational background reveals that only 60% of this group completed college, 20% attended college but did not graduate, and another 20% either completed high school or had unknown educational backgrounds.
 Of those who graduated, only seven went on to obtain a master’s degree or a dual degree.
 Of these, only one was male: Mr. Donovan, who completed his Master of Laws, but he later changed careers.
 Nearly 60% of these graduates were women, perhaps because, in their era, women seeking to make a living were more reliant on a college degree.
 However, for the vast majority of these individuals, the majors they studied in college often differed significantly from the successful careers they ultimately pursued.
 Their career success is largely due to interests and habits cultivated from childhood, primarily drawing and reading in the field of children’s books.
 If there was one common thread growing up, it was reading.
 Regardless of their family backgrounds, they all shared a passion for reading from a young age.
 Those who have a penchant for art often develop a habit of constantly painting from a young age.
 For example, HA Lei, who traveled to the Amazon Basin in Brazil to sell bathtubs, sketched monkeys along the way.
 It would be strange if such people didn’t become painters.

-Another point worth noting is that, regardless of whether or not the childhoods of these children’s book geniuses can be interpreted as happy, they were undoubtedly memorable, and their childhood memories are an inexhaustible source of wealth for their creations.
-Moreover, even those whose childhoods were less than commendable were always surrounded by those who loved them deeply, nurturing and encouraging them.
-The power of love is more conducive to growth than material comforts.
-The most enviable childhoods are often those spent in close proximity to nature, on the prairies, on farms, in the mountains, by rivers, lakes, and the sea, either settled in their homes or on extended vacations.
-Such a growth environment, accompanied by a good education and warm family affection, is how geniuses like Roland Ingalls Wilder and E.B.
+Another point worth noting is that these geniuses in the field of children’s literature, regardless of whether their childhoods can be interpreted as happy, are certainly memorable.
+Childhood memories are an inexhaustible source of wealth for their creations.
+Moreover, even in the least remarkable childhoods, they were always surrounded by people who deeply loved and cared for them, offering encouragement and support.
+The power of love is more beneficial to growth than abundant material conditions.
+And the most enviable childhoods are often those very close to nature—on the grasslands, on farms, in the mountains, by rivers, lakes, and seas—whether settled down or on extended vacations.
+Such environments, coupled with good education and warm family affection, are how geniuses like Roland Ingalls Wilder and E.B.
 White were nurtured.

 Success and happiness

-When compiling the stories of these geniuses, we paid special attention to this question.
-While it’s impossible to interview each of them individually, let alone ask them, “Are you happy?”
-However, through reading their autobiographies, biographies, and interviews, consuming relevant audiovisual materials, and observing their actions, I’ve found that, as a creative group, successful children’s book writers are perhaps the happiest of all literary creative groups.
-There may be one or two exceptions, but nearly all children’s book writers are deeply satisfied with their readers.
-Their stories may contain intense conflicts and reveal the darker sides of human nature, but they almost always end with a fairytale promise: they will live happily ever after… And those who are particularly sincere don’t see such promises as a temporary coaxing, but sincerely seek solutions, comforting their young readers while also healing their own wounds.
-As Hayao Kawai discovered in “A Child’s Universe,” childhood holds a powerful power that not only helps children but also greatly helps adults.
+In compiling the stories of these geniuses, we paid special attention to this question.
+While it’s impossible to interview each of them, let alone ask questions like “Are you happy?”, by reading their autobiographies, biographies, and interviews, accessing relevant audiovisual materials, and observing their actions, I discovered that, as a creative group, successful children’s book creators are perhaps the happiest group among all literary creators.
+Perhaps there are one or two exceptions, but almost all children’s book creators are very satisfied with their readers.
+They may leave behind quite intense conflicts in their stories, revealing the potentially darker side of human nature, but almost all of them ultimately make a fairytale-like promise: they lived happily ever after… And those particularly sincere geniuses don’t see this promise as a convenient deception, but rather genuinely seek solutions, comforting young readers while also healing their own past traumas.
+Just as Hayao Kawai discovered in *The Universe of Children*, childhood possesses a powerful force that not only helps children but also greatly benefits adults.

-Maurice Sendak was perhaps one of the geniuses who most profoundly discovered this secret.
-His lifelong work seemed to be a form of healing, particularly addressing the deep trauma of fear he endured growing up.
-Nearing his 80s, his partner of over half a century was nearing death.
-He stayed by her side in the hospital room, himself ill in another.
-The loneliness, helplessness, and grief he felt were unimaginable to others.
-During this time, he conceived a new picture book.
-After his partner’s passing, he plunged into his work, finally publishing it at the age of 83 (a year before his death).
-It was “Adi the Pig,” perhaps the most lighthearted and cheerful of Sendak’s picture books.
-Despite being born into a deeply Orthodox Jewish family, Sendak was not religious.
-He said he envied those who believed, because life in this world without faith was bound to be much more difficult.
-Yet, he ultimately persevered, living a fulfilling life with few regrets, perhaps because he found his own way to pray—writing children’s books for children and for himself.
+Maurice Sendak was perhaps one of the most profound geniuses to discover this secret, and his entire creative life seemed to be a form of healing, especially for the deep trauma he himself suffered from fear during his childhood.
+Approaching 80, his partner of over half a century was about to pass away.
+He stayed by her side in the hospital, while he himself fell ill on his own bed; the loneliness, helplessness, and grief he felt were unimaginable to others.
+It was during this time that he conceived a new picture book.
+After his partner’s passing, he continued to immerse himself in his work, finally publishing “Adi the Pig” at the age of 83 (the year before his death).
+This is perhaps the most lighthearted and cheerful picture book Sendak created in his lifetime.
+Although born into a very orthodox Jewish family, Sendak was not religious.
+He said he greatly envied those who were religious, because living in this world without faith is destined to be much more difficult.
+However, he ultimately persevered, completing a very fulfilling and almost regretless life, probably because he found his own way of praying—creating children’s books for children, and for himself.

-For those geniuses who create children’s books, when their success is based on a perfect connection with childhood, it must be an indescribable happiness.
+Those geniuses who create children’s books must experience an indescribable happiness when their success is built on a perfect connection with childhood.

 Ajia …